 In addition to an SPCC plan, it is good to have procedures prepared and in place to assist your team in knowing the exact protocol for emergency scenarios.
-A procedure should outline every detail of how to properly complete tasks, as well as procedures for the times when those tasks don't really go as planned.
-Accidents happen, so be prepared - have a procedure to assist you step-by-step through the times of panic.
+A procedure should outline every detail of how to properly complete tasks, as well as give a detailed set of instruction for what to do in the times when those tasks don't really go as planned.
+Accidents happen, so be prepared - have a procedure to assist you step-by-step through the times of panic when figuring out what exactly to do may be a bit harder.